Fall of Constantinople: Third Rome

 Byzantium is a term used by modern historians to refer to the later Roman Empire.
 In its own time, the Empire ruled from Constantinople (or "New Rome" as some people call it, although this was a laudatory expression that was never an official title) and was simply considered as "the Roman Empire."
 The fall of Constantinople led competing factions to lay claim to being the inheritors of the Imperial mantle.
 Russian claims to Byzantine heritage clashed with those of the Ottoman Empire's own claim.
-In Mehmed's view, he was the successor to the Roman Emperor, declaring himself Kayser-i Rum, literally "Caesar of Rome", that is, of the Roman Empire, though he was remembered as "the Conqueror".
+In Mehmed's view, he was the successor to the Roman Emperor, declaring himself Kayser-i Rum, literally "Caesar of the Romans", that is, of the Roman Empire, though he was remembered as "the Conqueror".